mrchimp/tock/README.md

  * Countdown counters, e.g. "site will launch in..."
  * Timers
  * Accurate timing of any repeated action

+# How do I get it? #

+You probably use a dependency manager, such as Bower:

+    bower install tock

+Or you can just download a zip file using the "download zip" button on the right.

 # How do I use it? #